lanaash/Mikrotik/README.md

 ## DHCP server for remote relay

-Simple example for providing DHCP services to remote relay such as a layer 3 switch or other router aggregating IP networks
+Simple example for providing DHCP services to remote relay such as a layer 3 switch or other aggregation router

 ## RouterOS script to track default route & adjust VRRP priority